A Framework for Real Estate Agents

 • Any working patterns to avoid

-How You Work Best Optional
+How You Think and Work Optional

-• Preferred response format
+• Preferred response format (lists vs. prose, short vs. detailed)

 • Time constraints or bandwidth limitations